History of Bulgaria: World War II

 Bulgaria did not join the German invasion of the Soviet Union that began on 22 June 1941 nor did it declare war on the Soviet Union.
 However, despite the lack of official declarations of war by both sides, the Bulgarian Navy was involved in a number of skirmishes with the Soviet Black Sea Fleet, which attacked Bulgarian shipping.
 Besides this, Bulgarian armed forces garrisoned in the Balkans battled various resistance groups.
 The Bulgarian government was forced by Germany to declare a token war on the United Kingdom and the United States on 13 December 1941, an act which resulted in the bombing of Sofia and other Bulgarian cities by Allied aircraft.

 On 23 August 1944, Romania left the Axis Powers and declared war on Germany, and allowed Soviet forces to cross its territory to reach Bulgaria.
 On 5 September 1944 the Soviet Union declared war on Bulgaria and invaded.
 Within three days, the Soviets occupied the northeastern part of Bulgaria along with the key port cities of Varna and Burgas.
 Meanwhile, on 5 of September, Bulgaria declared war on Nazi Germany.
 The Bulgarian Army was ordered to offer no resistance.

 On 9 September 1944 in a coup the government of Prime Minister Konstantin Muraviev was overthrown and replaced with a government of the Fatherland Front led by Kimon Georgiev.
 On 16 September 1944 the Soviet Red Army entered Sofia.
+In October 1944, mobilisation was ordered and Bulgaria sent three armies to fight under the operational command of the Red Army's 3rd Ukrainian Front to repel the Wehrmacht across Central Europe.
 The Bulgarian Army marked several victories against the 7th SS Volunteer Mountain Division Prinz Eugen (at Nish), the 22nd Infantry Division (at Strumica) and other German forces during the operations in Kosovo and at Stratsin.
+The Soviet army withdraws from Bulgaria after one year.